-The high overall RAI score of the ACT is driven by the relatively high income of the ACT's average rental household.
-Low-income households in the ACT face particularly unaffordable rents, however, as rents are pushed up by the overall high income earning workforce.
+Although the average rental household income in the ACT is relatively high, income growth has not kept pace with increasing rents, leading to a declining RAI score.
+Low-income households in the ACT face particularly unaffordable rents, as rents are pushed up by the overall high-income earning workforce FIGURE 29.

-FIGURE 29.
 ACT, JUNE QUARTER, 2019